 Nitro produces a standalone server dist that is independent of

-The server in Nuxt 2 is not standalone, but requires part of nuxt core to be involved running
+The server in Nuxt 2 is not standalone and requires part of Nuxt core to be involved by running

 nuxt start (with the

-nuxt distributions) or custom programmatic usage, which was fragile and prone to breakage and not suitable for serverless and service-worker environments.
+nuxt distributions) or custom programmatic usage, which is fragile and prone to breakage and not suitable for serverless and service-worker environments.

 nuxt build into a

-The output is combined with both runtime code to run your Nuxt server in any environment (including experimental browser Service Workers!) and serve you static files, making it a true hybrid framework for the JAMstack.
-In addition, a native storage layer is implemented, supporting multi source, drivers and local assets.
+The output contains runtime code to run your Nuxt server in any environment (including experimental browser service workers!) and serve your static files, making it a true hybrid framework for the JAMstack.
+In addition, Nuxt implements a native storage layer, supporting multi-source drivers and local assets.